cropmapteam/Scottish-Crop-Map-2019-Publication/README.md

 * Random Forest Modelling - code to create the model
 * Model Improvements & Variable Selection - comments about changes made to the model and code used for several different selection methods
 * Running Code on Reduced Zonal Data - code to run the model on the reduced dataset
-* Probability Cut-Off on Predictions - code to deal with overestimation by using class probabilities
+* Probability Cut-Off on Predictions - code to deal with overestimation by using class probabilities on model predictions